-4.7 Assessment of level of wet slip resistance in footwear worn by staff in general

-In order to measure and categorise the level of slip resistance offered by footwear currently worn by NHS staff, the HSE team will test a sample of footwear worn by staff at the point that the last of the control participants at the individual sites are given their new footwear.
-HSE have developed a mobile machine, which can undertake this task.
-The machine will be taken into the Trust and staff will be given the opportunity to have their current footwear tested.
+4.7 Assessment of level of wet slip resistance in footwear worn by staff in general taken into the Trust and staff will be given the opportunity to have their current footwear tested.
 Written informed consent to test footwear will not be given but they will assent to have their footwear tested.
 The test takes a few minutes to perform and involves one shoe being placed onto a mechanical foot that pushes the shoe onto a smooth, water contaminated, inclinable surface at a speed and force similar to those generated during walking.
 The slope of the inclinable surface is increased until the mechanical foot slips.
 The result can then be used to calculate the coefficient of friction generated between the shoe and the surface.
 The type of shoe and the measured slip resistance will be recorded.
 Footwear will be given back to staff, undamaged, immediately after the test.